Puki4556/Vaccinator/VaccOnOff/README.md

         In this folder you need to have the VaccOnOff.ps1 file (copy the script to the path when you activates the script and delete it from there later).
 2.3) Output - You need a network path with full control permissions for "Everyone" or "Domain Computers".
         Result output path.
+3) A domain user or group that will have permissions to read the output.
+4) A client local admin user to run the deployer.ps1 with his permissions, you can use a Domain admin.